-A baby’s 20 primary teeth are already present in their jawbone at birth and will erupt within the first 3 years of their life.
+A baby’s 20 primary teeth are already present in the jawbone at birth and will erupt within the first 3 years of their life.
 Generally, the first tooth will arrive around 6 months.
-Some babies will erupt their first tooth as early as 4 months and it is not uncommon for the first tooth to grow in closer to a year.
+Some babies will erupt their first tooth as early as 4 months.
+On the other hand, it is not uncommon for the first tooth to grow in closer to a year.

 - Central incisor erupt 6-12 months and shed 6-7 yrs

 - Lateral incisor erupt 9-16 months and shed 7-8 yrs

 - Canine erupt 16-23 months and shed 9-12 yrs

 - First molar erupt 13-19 months and shed 9-11 yrs

 - Second molar erupt 23-33 months and shed 10-12 yrs

 - Central incisor erupt 6-8 yrs